-- There is no subminimum mark for exam entrance BUT the Final Mark (FM) must be 50% to pass a subject - There will be NO SUPPLEMENTARY exams written for any subject of the Access Course and no remarks are allowed. - All other rules for examinations apply as in the general handbook for Rules and Regulations for students.
+- There is no subminimum mark for exam entrance BUT the Final Mark (FM) must be 50% to pass a subject. - There will be NO SUPPLEMENTARY exams written for any subject of the Access Course. - All other rules for examinations apply as in the general handbook for Rules and Regulations for students